Chase Freedom Unlimited Credit Card Review

 - You want points and miles specifically for travel, and this card only offers cash back on its own.
 (You can transfer the cash back to Ultimate Rewards points, but you need another Chase card to do so.)

-- This card might take up a coveted spot in your 5/24 limit.
+- This card will take up a coveted spot in your 5/24 limit.

 What to Know About Chase Ultimate Rewards